 "What a beautiful place” - Check out these pictures as Hozier performs at The Piece Hall in Halifax

+Piece Hall gigs: Check out these pictures as singer songwriter Hozier performs in Halifax

 Taking to the stage in front of 5,500 fans, the Irish hitmaker declared: "What a beautiful place.”